Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 \subsection{Indirect treatment comparison}

-Where the target estimand is scalar, the estimated marginal treatment effect for $A$ vs.~$C$ is typically compared with that for $B$ vs.~$C$ to estimate the marginal treatment effect for $A$ vs.~$B$ in the $BC$ population.
+The estimated marginal treatment effect for $A$ vs.~$C$ is typically compared with that for $B$ vs.~$C$ to estimate the marginal treatment effect for $A$ vs.~$B$ in the $BC$ population.
 This is the indirect treatment comparison in the $BC$ population performed in Equation \ref{eqn1}.

 There is some flexibility in this step.
 Bayesian G-computation and the indirect comparison can be performed in one step under an MCMC approach.
 Similarly, so can the MIM pooling stage and the indirect comparison.
 In these cases, the estimation of $\Delta_{20}^{(2)}$ would be integrated within the estimation or simulation of the posterior of $\Delta_{10}^{(2)}$, under suitable priors, and a posterior distribution for $\Delta_{12}^{(2)}$ would be generated.
-This would require inputting as data the available aggregate outcomes from the published $BC$ study, or reconstructing subject-level data from these outcomes.
-For binary outcomes, event counts from the cells of a $2\times2$ contingency table would be required to estimate probabilities of the binary outcome as the incidence proportion for each treatment (dividing the number of subjects with the binary outcome in a treatment group by the total number of subjects in the group), to then estimate a log-odds ratio for $B$ vs.~$C$.
+This would require inputting as data the available aggregate outcomes for each treatment group in the published $BC$ study, or reconstructing subject-level data from these outcomes.
+For binary outcomes, event counts from the cells of a $2\times2$ contingency table would be required to estimate probabilities of the binary outcome as the incidence proportion for each treatment (dividing the number of subjects with the binary outcome in a treatment group by the total number of subjects in the group), to then estimate a marginal log-odds ratio for $B$ vs.~$C$.
 For survival outcomes, one can input patient-level data (with outcome times and event indicators for each subject) reconstructed from digitized Kaplan-Meier curves, e.g.~using the algorithm by Guyot et al.\cite{guyot2012enhanced}

-The advantage of this approach is that it directly generates a Bayesian posterior distribution for $\Delta_{12}^{(2)}$.
+The advantage of this approach is that it directly generates a full posterior distribution for $\Delta_{12}^{(2)}$.
 Hence, its output is perfectly compatible with a probabilistic cost-effectiveness model.
 Samples of the posterior are directly incorporated into the decision analysis, so that the relevant economic measures can be evaluated for each sample without further distributional assumptions.\cite{dias2013evidence} If necessary, we can take the expectation over the draws of the posterior density to produce a point estimate $\hat{\Delta}_{12}^{(2)}$ of the marginal $A$ vs.~$B$ treatment effect, in the $BC$ population.
 Variance and interval estimates are derived empirically from the draws.

 Alternatively, we can perform the G-computation and indirect comparison, or the MIM pooling and indirect comparison, in two steps.
 Irrespective of the selected inferential framework, point estimates $\hat{\Delta}_{10}^{(2)}$ and $\hat{\Delta}_{20}^{(2)}$ can be directly substituted in Equation \ref{eqn1}.
 As the associated variance estimates $\hat{V}(\hat{\Delta}_{10}^{(2)})$ and $\hat{V}(\hat{\Delta}_{20}^{(2)})$ are statistically independent, these are summed to estimate the variance of the $A$ vs.~$B$ treatment effect: